python-geeks/Automation-scripts/README.md

 **Thanks for all contributors my panda stopped cycling now 🛴**

 ## Update 2 :
-**Cheers to all, my panda removed exercise from daily schedule 🤸‍♂️**
+**Cheers to all, our panda removed exercise from daily schedule 🤸‍♂️**

+## Update 3 :
+**Moving forward we achieve our next goal, now that panda doesn't play any outdoor game anymore  🏌️‍♂️**

 And it's okay if you're not aware of process.
 Kindly raise query by creating pull request (In query template).
 Here is the link for that how to create a pull request in other's Repo